-the progress of our current and future product candidates through preclinical and clinical development; potential delays in our preclinical studies and clinical trials, whether current or planned, due to the COVID-19 pandemic, or other factors; continuing our research and discovery activities; initiating and conducting additional preclinical, clinical, or other studies for our product candidates; changing or adding additional contract manufacturers or suppliers; seeking regulatory approvals and marketing authorizations for our product candidates; establishing sales, marketing, and distribution infrastructure to commercialize any products for which we obtain approval; acquiring or in-licensing product candidates, intellectual property and technologies; making milestone, royalty, or other payments due under any current or future collaboration or license agreements; obtaining, maintaining, expanding, protecting, and enforcing our intellectual property portfolio; attracting, hiring and retaining qualified personnel; potential delays or other issues related to our operations; meeting the requirements and demands of being a public company; defending against any product liability claims or other lawsuits related to our products; and the impact of the COVID-19 pandemic, which may exacerbate the magnitude of the factors discussed above.
+- the progress of our current and future product candidates through preclinical and clinical development; - potential delays in our preclinical studies and clinical trials, whether current or planned; - continuing our research and discovery activities; - initiating and conducting additional preclinical, clinical, or other studies for our product candidates; - · changing or adding additional contract manufacturers or suppliers; - seeking regulatory approvals and marketing authorizations for our product candidates; - establishing sales, marketing, and distribution infrastructure to commercialize any products for which we obtain approval; - acquiring or in-licensing product candidates, intellectual property and technologies; - making milestone, royalty, or other payments due under any current or future collaboration or license agreements; - · obtaining, maintaining, expanding, protecting, and enforcing our intellectual property portfolio; - attracting, hiring and retaining qualified personnel; - potential delays or other issues related to our operations; - · meeting the requirements and demands of being a public company; - defending against any product liability claims or other lawsuits related to our products; and - the impact of the COVID-19 pandemic, which may exacerbate the magnitude of the factors discussed above.

-We believe that our existing cash, together with the \$83.1 million in estimated net proceeds from our IPO, will enable us to fund our operating expenses and capital expenditure requirements through late 2023.
+We believe that our existing cash, cash equivalents and short- and long-term marketable securities will enable us to fund our operating expenses and capital expenditure requirements into 2025.
 We have based our estimates as to how long we expect we will be able to fund our operations on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect, in which case, we would be required to obtain additional financing sooner than currently projected, which may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.